ppogg/YOLOv5-Lite/README.md

 https://github.com/Tencent/ncnn

 ## Citing YOLOv5-Lite
-If you use YOLOX in your research, please cite our work by using the following BibTeX entry:
+If you use YOLOv5-Lite in your research, please cite our work and give a star ⭐:

 ```
  @misc{yolov5lite2021,